 Across the U.S., many children receive mental health services each year.
 In 2019, 10% of children between the ages of 5 and 17 participated in child counseling with a mental health professional.
 It’s not just teenagers, either; 10.8% of young children, between the ages of 5 and 11, had received treatment in the form of therapy or medication.
 Even for children who haven’t experienced trauma or mental illness, therapy can improve their well being by helping them work through small struggles and develop healthy coping skills that last well into adulthood.

-As parents, sometimes we feel like we are the best people to help our children, but sometimes we do not know what do to and in those situations, taking your child to see a therapist can be the most helpful and effective way to help your child.
-Your child might have an easier time opening up to an unbiased person about their feelings or problems or it might be that your child has a mental health issue and you are not trained to deal with it.
-The first step is knowing what you can expect during the therapeutic process and then finding the right therapist.
+As parents, sometimes we feel like we are the best people to help our children; but sometimes we do not know what to do, and in those situations, taking your child to see a therapist can be the most helpful and effective way to help your child.
+Your child might have an easier time opening up to an unbiased person about their feelings or problems, or it might be that your child needs mental health treatment that you are not equipped to provide.
+The first step is knowing what you can expect during treatment and then finding the right provider.

 Your Child May Seem More Upset After A Session